 5. Foster Resilience Among the Blacks

 For instance, you could face a challenge in starting a new business.
-But by adjusting your approach, you can turn setbacks into opportunities for growth and success.
+But you can learn from the challenges and change your approach.
+By doing so, you’ll turn setbacks into opportunities for growth and success.

 6. Entrepreneurship Helps Existing Black Businesses Grow

-Entrepreneurs are creators and influencers of new products and ideas.
+Entrepreneurs create and influence new products and ideas.
 They also have an impact on already established enterprises.
-Engaging in entrepreneurship allows the black community to explore new markets and improve existing marketing tools.
+Engaging in entrepreneurship allows the black community to explore new markets and improve existing marketing tools

 For instance, modernizing the production process and using new and improved technologies to market it can help established businesses use resources more efficiently.